CIS-566-Fall-2023/hw04-stylization/README.md

 ### Post Process Surface Shader - Outlines
 Procedure:
-1. Created a custom render feature and implemented some necessary methods (AddRenderPasses, CreateRenderPass, etc.).
-2. Accessed depth and normal buffers, and used these textures to identify object edges by detecting depth discontinuities or normal changes.
+1. Accessed depth and normal buffers, and used these textures to identify object edges by detecting depth discontinuities or normal changes.
-3. Used depth and normal information to detect edges of objects, essentially determining which pixels correspond to object edges based on depth or normal changes.
+2. Used depth and normal information to detect edges of objects, essentially determining which pixels correspond to object edges based on depth or normal changes.
-4. Used the identified edge pixels to draw outlines around objects, and applied post-process outline effect.
+3. Used the identified edge pixels to draw outlines around objects, and applied post-process outline effect.
-5. Utilized the identified edge information as a mask to overlay the outline effect on the scene and combined the outlined pixels with the original scene.
+4. Utilized the identified edge information as a mask to overlay the outline effect on the scene and combined the outlined pixels with the original scene.

 ### Full Screen Post Process Effect
 For this feature, the main effect I added was small dust bunnies (not sure if this is the correct classification) that floated around the screen and gave a dream-y atmosphere feel.
 Other effects involved adding simple grain.